ministryofjustice/hmpps-incentives-api/doc/architecture/decisions/0003-2-way-synchronisation.md

 ## Context

 In [ADR-0002](0002-incentive-api-architecture.md) the future scope was to synchronise data back into NOMIS.
-These sequence diagrams detail the two way sync that is performed between systems
+These sequence diagrams detail the two-way sync that is performed between systems

 ## Incentive creation in DPS